Introduction to About Professor Slots

 Before Professor Slots: A Casual Gambler

 For a few months in 2013, I was a casual slot machine casino gambler.
-I was wonderful.
-I’d bring in $500 in over-time pay every month or so, then play slot machines until half of it was gone.
+It was wonderful.
+I’d bring in $500 in overtime pay every month or so, then play slot machines until half of it was gone.
 It was very relaxing, probably because it was my only entertainment activity.

-But, fortunately or unfortunately, all that ended in mid-November 2013, starting with winning a single $2,250 taxable jackpot.
+But, fortunately, all that ended in mid-November 2013, starting with winning a single $2,250 taxable jackpot.
 With that win, I’d made back my $1,000 in gambling losses for the year and had a tidy $1,000 gambling profit remaining.

-As wonderful as it was, 10 years of prior thinking had helped me realize that I’d just spent 6 months earning a profit of $1,000.
+As pleasant as it was, ten years of prior thinking had helped me realize that I’d just spent six months earning a profit of $1,000.
 “Really?”
 I thought, “That’s all?”

 So, I got passionate.
 I DECIDED to DO something.
-This is where the 10 years of thoughts on gambling strategies started to come in very handy
+This decision is where the ten years of thoughts on gambling strategies started to come in very handy.

-The gambling strategy I used is detailed in my eBook Learning To Win, but suffice to say here that I took winnings, added it to my remaining bankroll, and played it all in that casino’s High-Limit Slots Area.
+This gambling strategy is detailed in my book Learning to Win, but suffice to say here that I took winnings, added it to my remaining bankroll, and played it all in that casino’s High-Limit Slots Area.